-1.08 Unfair Discrimination Against Complainants and Respondents programs, tenure, or promotion, based solely upon their having made or their being the subject of an ethics complaint.
+1.08 Unfair Discrimination Against Complainants and Respondents

+Psychologists do not deny persons employment, advancement, admissions to academic or other programs, tenure, or promotion, based solely upon their having made or their being the subject of an ethics complaint.
 This does not preclude taking action based upon the outcome of such proceedings or considering other appropriate information.